sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on Testing & Code Review Practices in Research Software Development on September 9
+### IDEAS-ECP Webinar on Testing & Code Review Practices in Research Software Development on Wednesday

 The September webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Testing and Code Review Practices in Research Software Development" and will take place on Wednesday, September 9, 2020, at 10:00 am Pacific time.
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Testing and Code Review Practices in Research Software Development" and will take place this Wednesday, September 9, 2020, at 10:00 am Pacific time.

 This webinar, presented by Nasir Eisty (California Polytechnic State University,